The Apple Watch is already wiping the floor with the entire smartwatch market

-The Apple Watch is on fire: KGI Securities analyst Ming-Chi Kuo estimates that Apple’s debut smartwatch has sold more than 2.3 million units since preorders opened, MacRumors reports.
+The Apple Watch is on fire: KGI Securities analyst Ming-Chi Kuo predicts estimates Apple’s debut smartwatch has sold more than 2.3 million units since pre-orders opened, MacRumors reports.

-The device doesn’t actually start making its way to customers until April 24 at the earliest, but Kuo believes that more than 2 million people globally have coughed up to get their hands on the device.
+The device doesn’t actually start shipping until April 24 (or even later), but Kuo believes that more than 2 million people globally have coughed up to get their hands on the device when it does drop.

-Apple hasn’t released any sales data on Apple Watch sales, and it most likely won’t until the company’s quarterly earnings report.
-But this 2.3 million figure echoes what others have estimated — the research company Slice believes there were about 1 million US preorders on launch day, for example.
+Apple hasn’t released any sales data on Apple Watch sales, and it likely won’t until the company’s quarterly earnings report.
+But this 2.3 million figure echoes what others have estimated — research company Slice believes there were around 1 million US pre-orders on launch day, for example.

 Ming-Chi Kuo has a good track record on Apple: He was spot on with his predictions about the iPhone 5S, for example.